bballew/NGS_germline_calling/README.md

 - Edited `config.yaml` file

 __Output:__
+- Multi-sample VCF called with DeepVariant
-- Multi-sample VCFs called with either DeepVariant or HaplotypeCaller
+- Multi-sample VCF called with HaplotypeCaller
-- A multi-sample VCF containing the union of the DeepVariant and HaplotypeCaller calls
+- Multi-sample VCF containing the union of the DeepVariant and HaplotypeCaller calls

 ## How to run:

 1. Copy `config.yaml` to your working directory and edit as necessary
 2. Copy `run_pipeline.sh` to your working directory and edit as necessary
 3. Run via `bash run_pipeline.sh`
-4. Monitor progress by looking at log_<datetime>.out in the log directory (set in the config file).
+4. Monitor progress by looking at `log_<datetime>.out` in the log directory (set in the config file).

 ## Configuring the pipeline